marcglasberg/fast_immutable_collections/README.md

     - Nice overview of the different types of "immutable" definitions.
     - Good idea to simplify the use of unmodifiable data types.

-1. [Dart should provide a &mdash; standard &mdash; way of combining hashes][dart_lang_11617]
+1. [Dart should provide a — standard — way of combining hashes][dart_lang_11617]

-    - Nice discussion on the &mdash; very surprising &mdash; absence of basic good hashing methods inside Dart's basic packages.
+    - Nice discussion on the — very surprising — absence of basic good hashing methods inside Dart's basic packages.

 1. [Dart's Immutable Collections' Feature Specification][dart_immutable_feature_spec]

     - Dart apparently already has plans of incorporating immutable objects.
 The question is how long they will it take for this to happen?

 [benchmark_harness]: https://pub.dev/packages/benchmark_harness